-- is used only for jobs normally expected of home clothes dryers. - is not used by anyone unable to operate it properly. - Never operate the dryer if: - it is not working right (i.e. noisy, too hot). - it is damaged. - parts are missing. - all panels are not in place. - the lint screen is loose, damaged, or missing. - See the Installation Instructions for complete information.
+- is used only for jobs normally expected of home clothes dryers. - is not used by anyone unable to operate it properly. - Never operate the dryer if: - it is not working right (i.e. squeaking or rubbing noises, too hot). - it is damaged. - parts are missing.s - all panels are not in place. - the lint collector basket is not properly inserted, damaged, blocked, or missing. - See the Installation Instructions for complete information.